aaronbloomfield/ccc/hws/auction/index.md

 Not surprisingly, you will then need to create NFTs for each of your images in your deployed `NFTmanager` smart contract -- you are welcome to do that later as they are needed.

-### Task 2: Create and deploy a Decentralized Auction smart contract
+### Task 2: Auction contract

+You are going to create and deploy a decentralized auction smart contract.
 The contract you will be creating will allow for a decentralized auction for NFTs.
 The intended flow is as follows:

 - Each Auctioneer contract has a single NFT Manager that manages all of its NFTs; that NFT Manager is created in the constructor.
 Any user can get the NFT manager via a call to `nftmanager()`.
     - The user has to create the NFT there using the standard methods from the NFTmanager contract that we saw in the Tokens assignment